mimik-ai/mimik-ai-developer-guide/readme.md

 ### Getting a nodeId

-A `nodeId` is an alphanumeric string associated with a particular machine running on the mimik Service Mesh.
-The `nodeId` is assigned at runtime by the edgeEngine instance running on the given machine.
+A `nodeId` is an alphanumeric string associated with a particular machine running on the edge Service Mesh.
+The `nodeId` is assigned at runtime by the mim OE instance running on the given machine.
 A developer discovers the `nodeId` of the given machine by running a cURL command against the IP address of the machine in question.

 ```
 curl --request POST \